 Unfortunately there hasn’t been much research specifically looking at how stress can affect fertility or how medication may affect a couple’s ability to conceive.
 However, studies have found that meditation and mindfulness have had a positive impact on couples dealing with the very stressful experience of infertility.

 A 2007 study published in Best Practice & Research: Clinical Obstetrics & Gynaecology showed that measures designed to reduce stress (which meditation does) can have “beneficial effects for infertility patients.”
 However, authors went on to say that more research needs to be done on stress levels and fertility.

-A 2013 study published in the Journal Obstetrics & Gynaecology concluded that mindfulness-based treatment can be helpful for women experiencing fertility-related distress, although it did not measure whether women who used mindfulness were more likely to get pregnant.
+A 2013 study published in the Journal of Obstetrics & Gynaecology concluded that mindfulness-based treatment can be helpful for women experiencing fertility-related distress, although it did not measure whether women who used mindfulness were more likely to get pregnant.

-What the experts know.
+What the Experts Know